Procedure Guide ·Urinalysis ·2026

 Routine vs Diagnostic

-A urinalysis done as part of a healthy cat's annual checkup is routine and not covered by standard policies.
-The same test ordered because your cat is straining to urinate or has blood in the urine is diagnostic and covered.
-The medical reason determines coverage.
+A urinalysis in a healthy cat annual checkup is routine and not covered.
+The same test ordered for straining or blood in urine is diagnostic and covered.
+Medical reason determines coverage.

 Red flag · Deductible